Senegal: Independence

 In January 1959, Senegal and the French Sudan merged to form the Mali Federation, which became fully independent on 20 June 1960, as a result of a transfer of power agreement signed with France on 4 April 1960.
 Due to internal political difficulties, the Federation broke up on 20 August 1960 when Senegal and French Sudan (renamed the Republic of Mali) each proclaimed independence.

 Léopold Sédar Senghor was elected Senegal's first president in August 1960.
 Pro-African, Senghor advocated a brand of African socialism.

-After the breakup of the Mali Federation, Senghor and Prime Minister Mamadou Dia governed together under a parliamentary system.
-In December 1962, their political rivalry led to an attempted coup by Dia.
-The coup was put down without bloodshed, and Dia was arrested and imprisoned.
-Senegal adopted a new constitution that consolidated the President's power.